glennramalho/espmod/README.md

  * Needing to put in a SPI interface model
  * Needing to put in a bus model to emulate memory mapped I/O accesses.
  * Needing to build the PCNT
- * Interrupts are partially modeled.
+ * Model Interrupts.
 Still lots to do here.
  * And of course, if you model the system you have to model the test interface too.
 There are some in place, like a WiFi client, flash chip and other blocks, but there is still a lot to do here.